 As Congress debates a fifth aid package, the one thing both parties immediately agree on is they do not want that.
 Why?
 As Trump frames it, it sounds helpful: More money in Americans’ pockets to help lift up a dramatically recessed economy.
 “I think, frankly, it’s simple,” Trump said in late April.
 "It’s not the big distribution, and it would really be an incentive for people to come back to work and for employers to hire.”

-But Congress says it’s an expensive, unrealistic effort that could paper over the real economic struggles that the coronavirus brings to Americans.
-Here’s why Trump didn’t get his payroll-tax cut in this round of legislation and probably won’t:
+But Congress says it is an expensive, unrealistic effort that could paper over the real economic struggles that the coronavirus has wrought.
+Here’s why Trump has not gotten a payroll-tax cut on the books yet and probably will not in this round of legislation:

-It would increase most paychecks by 7.65 percent, but that doesn’t help shift workers or those who rely on tips, said Sen. Ron Wyden (D-Ore.), the top Democrat on the Senate Finance Committee, on Wednesday.
-That’s because most of their money doesn’t come from paychecks.
+It would not help the 30 million Americans who have filed for unemployment since this crisis began.
+And when America does reopen and get back to work, a payroll tax cut will not help shift workers or those who rely on tips, said Sen. Ron Wyden (D-Ore.), the top Democrat on the Senate Finance Committee, in March.
+That is because most of their money does not come from paychecks.

-Here’s how Senate Minority Leader Charles E. Schumer (D-N.Y.) describes the idea of a payroll-tax cut: “We don’t think they should just throw money out of an airplane and hope some of it lands on the people who are affected.”
+Here’s how Senate Minority Leader Charles E. Schumer (D-N.Y.) described the idea of a payroll-tax cut in March: “We don’t think they should just throw money out of an airplane and hope some of it lands on the people who are affected.”

-Republicans aren’t quite as vocal about their opposition to this, given their reluctance to upset Trump.
-But behind the scenes, this isn’t something that they’re seriously considering, no matter how much Trump tweets it or asks Congress for it in national addresses.
+Republicans are not quite as vocal about their opposition to this, given their reluctance to upset Trump.
+But as the Republican-controlled Senate returned to Washington, D.C., this week, they have made clear this is not something they are seriously considering, no matter how much Trump tweets about it.